 I may or may not be a hoarder of craft supplies.
 It might be my major weakness.
 Because when the Target dollar spot has stickers, embellishments, twine, and other crafting goodies, you just have to stock up, right?!?!
-So I have come to terms with the fact that I do have an excessive amount of craft supplies.
-(I justify their number by telling myself that they get used frequently.)
-So I have some tips on how to organize craft supplies.
+I have come to terms with the fact that I do have an excessive amount of craft supplies (I justify their number by telling myself that I use them frequently).
+I have some tips on how to organize craft supplies.
 With all these years of

 hoarding crafting experience, I’ve learned ways to keep things organized and tidy!